Kitware/LidarView/LVCore/Examples/Plugins/TimeBasedLidarInterpreter/README.md

 | **File**            | **Description**                                               |
 |---------------------|---------------------------------------------------------------|
 | **point_sender.py** | A small script that emulates a LiDAR stream for this example. |

+### Testing

+To test a new interpreter, one could use `vtkLidarTestTools::TestPacketInterpreter`.
+This method performs sanity checks on how LidarView (and its tools such as SLAM) expect the interpreter to behave.